BCHarrell/RTHub-LLM-CTF/docs/config_explanation.md

 `provider:supported-model`.
 Example: `openai:gpt-4o-mini`.
 For local Ollama
 models, this will just be the model, e.g. `llama3.2`.
 See the [usage](usage.md) and [Pydantic-AI](https://ai.pydantic.dev/models/) docs for more.
-    - Note: if you use bedrock, the syntax will be `bedrock:provider.supportedmodel`
+    - Note: if you use AWS Bedrock, the syntax will be `bedrock:provider.supportedmodel`.
+This hasn't been tested, but if you put your AWS creds in the .env along with your provider API key there's no reason it shouldn't work...
-- `agent-name`: This is the ClassName of an agent defined in `core/agents/`.
+- `agent-name`: This is the `ClassName` of an agent defined in `core/agents/`.
 By default, this should be BasicAgent, but if you add your own you can supply the class name - e.g., `MyCustomAgent`.
 - `base-url`: If you're using a local Ollama model that's OpenAI-compatible,